Felix-chengecha/Heroic-market-place_Android/README.md

 #Heroic market app

 This is an ecommerce mobile application for buying and selling products online, built using the Volley library for Android and Laravel for the backend technology.
 I have created  API endpoints that allows one to fetch all items, items categories, register a user and add items to cart.
 I have integrated the app with mpesa to provide an alternative payment option

-#Requirements
-Android Studio
-PHP 7+ and composer for Laravel

 #Features

 Fast and efficient network communication using the Volley library.
 Secure payment processing using mpesa.
 User authentication and authorization using Laravel.